emelie-nilsson/Milstone-project1/README.md

 5. Go back to the Code tab.
 Wait a few minutes for the build to finish and refresh your repo.
 6. On the right-hand side, in the Environments section, click on **'github-pages'**.
 7. Click **View deployment** to see the live site.

+## Credits
+### Code
+All code is taken from Code Institute LMS (Learning Mangement System) and modified to fit the website.
+### Content
+The font family is from [Google Fonts](https://fonts.google.com/) The icons in the footer and in the benefits section, were taken from [Font Awesome](https://fontawesome.com/).
+### Media
+The images of the project on different devices are created on a website called [Are you responsive?](https://ui.dev/amiresponsive)
+The logo is made by [ChatGPT](https://chatgpt.com/) and the favicon by [Favicon](https://favicon.io/).

+The rest of the images are all downloaded from [Freepik](https://www.freepik.com/).
+### Acknowledgements
+A special thank you to my mentor for his advice, guidance and support.
+I also want to thank my brother for his patience and his feedback.